 Lawn aeration is an important part of lawn care maintenance that should be done regularly, especially for high-traffic lawns.
-While there are many strategies to aerating your lawn, let’s take a look at what it is and why it’s an essential part of your lawn care maintenance.
+While there are many strategies for aerating your lawn, let’s look at what it is and why it’s an essential part of lawn care maintenance.

 What is Lawn Aeration?

-Aeration is the process of creating holes in the ground to make sure that air, nutrients, and water get to the roots of the grass.
+Aeration is the process of creating holes in the ground to ensure that air, nutrients, and water gets to the roots of the grass.
 Routine aeration is a great way to keep a healthy, green lawn.

 Benefits of Lawn Aeration